OGC Op. No. 10-09-07

 * * * *

-In the circumstances presented, the co-operative property/casualty insurance company would invest in CDs through the CDARS program once it meets the statutory minimum requirements of Insurance Law
+In the circumstances presented, the co-operative property/casualty insurance company would invest in CDs through the CDARS program once it meets the statutory minimum requirements of Insurance Law § 1402.
+Under the CDARS investment program, the FDIC would guarantee the entire amount of each CD purchased by the insurer.
+The insurer would own each CD, and each CD would be titled in the insurer’s name.

 As described, CDs purchased through the CDARS program qualify as “government obligations” because the FDIC, a federal agency, guarantees the full face value of each CD.
-Therefore CDs purchased under the CDARS program are eligible for investment by insurers under Insurance Law
+Therefore CDs purchased under the CDARS program are eligible for investment by insurers under Insurance Law § 1404(a)(1).

 For further information contact Michael Campanelli at the New York City Office.